Zumi002/BezierSurfaceRenderer/README.md

 BézierSurfaceRenderer is an interactive application for rendering **third-degree Bézier surfaces** with support for **Phong lighting**, **textures**, and **normal mapping**.
-The project was developed as part of a university computer graphics course, focusing on implementing **polygon filling with scanline** on CPU.
+The project was developed as part of a Computer Graphics course at WUT, focusing on implementing **polygon filling with scanline** on CPU.

 <p align="center">